 How involved is the congregation in the hiring process of a pastor?
 The answer depends on the church’s organizing structure, that is their form of government, which is often described in their constitution.
 In some churches, the membership votes on a candidate for pastor, even if a governing board or search committee screens the applicants.

-Why do some churches require more than a simply majority?
+Why do some churches require more than a simple majority?
 Some churches require more than a simple majority because they feel it reveals a greater sense of unity in the important decision of hiring a pastor.
 If only 50% of the congregation agree to hire a certain pastor, then roughly half have another perspective, and that can lead to discord in the church.
+(Also see Can You Be a Christian Without a Denomination?)

 Tip #3 | Make authentic connections: If you are invited to preach, or meet the congregation in another way, don’t act like a politician who is running for office.
 It’s better to have five authentic conversations than ten superficial ones.